-Learn how to make the Perfect Deep Dish Apple Pie!
-This post includes a video for the best Apple Pie Tools!
+Learn how to make the perfect Deep Dish Apple Pie recipe with an all-butter pie crust.
+This post also includes a video for the best Apple Pie Tools!

 Cook’s Note for Deep Dish Apple Pie:

 - The pie will keep, covered at room temperature, for 24 hours.

 - To reheat, warm the pie in a 350 degree F oven for 15 to 20 minutes.

 - For cutting and plating the perfect slice: The first piece is always tricky to remove, so cut two slices.
 This will help free the first slice cleaner and prettier.

 How do you make Deep Dish Apple Pie?